 Diversity or cultural diversity is all around us in our daily lives, from families and communities to businesses and workplaces.
 How we connect and interact with each other is of the utmost importance to creating harmony in our daily lives and the world.
 Cultural diversity is a living and breathing thing, but what does it really mean?

 Cultural diversity or diversity is the differences in cultures, abilities, ideas, philosophies, backgrounds, and histories that exist among individuals.
 Within the workplace, Ideal.com states there are four main areas of diversity: internal, external, organizational, and worldview.
 Ask someone else and they may define diversity in terms of race, age, gender and sexual orientation, socioeconomic status, or religious view.

 No matter what frame you put around diversity, there are no two people alike; nor do any of us share identical experiences or backgrounds.
 We are all unique, as unique as our fingerprints.
 And this uniqueness is a tremendous gift and strength when embraced.
 Similarities naturally exist among family members and communities; however, the workplace can have larger cultural differences, especially in our global economy.
 Friendships, families, and businesses are all richer with diversity, but only when our differences are honored and respected.

 The Nature of Diversity in the Workplace

 We choose our communities and have commonalities with our families; however, we don’t have much say about our co-workers or bosses.
 Our workplace is a melting pot of cultural diversity that requires us to communicate and collaborate with people with opposing perspectives and backgrounds than our own.
 The skills needed to relate and navigate cultural differences among co-workers are as vast as the differences among people.
-Espousing diversity is about a willingness to be humble, inclusive, and responsive to others in a respectful way that greatly benefits businesses.
+Espousing diversity is about a willingness to be open, humble, inclusive, and responsive to others respectfully.

 Cultural Diversity in the Workplace Is an Asset